ZealanL/RLGym-PPO-Guide/README.md

 All rewards are eventually normalized in the learning algorithm (unless you specifically turn that off, which you probably shouldn't).
 This means that what actually matters is how rewards are weighted *in relation* to other rewards.

 I recommend that you:
-- Increase `VelocityPlayerToBallReward` a bit (its very important in the early stages)
+- Increase `VelocityPlayerToBallReward` a bit (it's very important in the early stages)
 - Add `FaceBallReward` with a small weight (this will reward your bot for facing the ball, which is very helpful in the early stages of learning)

 ### Obs builder